He Got Sober

 But they’ll defend that to the death sometimes.

-I hope that doesn’t sound condescending, but I really am.
+Michelle: That’s great that you had that support.
+I am so proud of you.
+And I hope that doesn’t sound condescending, but I really am.
 I think that you have done amazing work, and I know that this interview is going to help so many women.

-Sara: Well good.
+LOA Sister: Well good.
 I’m glad.
 And I am proud of myself because I didn’t think I had it in me at that time when I was sick.

 Michelle: Well, I knew you had it in you.

-Sara: Well, that’s why I picked your program.
+LOA Sister: Well, that’s why I picked your program.

 Michelle: Thank you for sharing this hour with me.
 I really appreciate it.

-Sara: You are so very welcome.
+LOA Sister: You are so very welcome.
 Thank you for everything that you do.

 Michelle: You’re welcome.

 I love this woman.
 You can tell she has such a kind and nurturing heart, can’t you?
 And I love a story with a happy ending.
 She had a husband who was willing to say, “I need help.”
 And he was also willing to admit that he needed to get back into a program.
-Not every man is like that, and I think the big takeaway here is that Sara was willing to do her own work, so she was prepared for anything.
+Not every man is like that, and I think the big takeaway here is that she was willing to do her own work, so she was prepared for anything.
 I just adore her, and I hope you found her wisdom as inspirational as I did.

 Explore the Love Over Addiction program